The House of God

 Achievement often requires comparisons with others, such as placing 3rd in a long distance foot race, or participating in the spelling bee or the vocal competition, or being a member of a sports team, or being considered for a raise at work.

-The drive to achieve involves motion, in moving from here to there, with the objective being that of finding oneself in a better place there than one was in here.
-Men pride themselves in and honor one another for achievement, for to achieve is to succeed; not to fail.
-For some, the very avoidance of failure is their idea of achievement (think: participation awards) but for most, achievement involves actually gaining ground, not merely maintaining the ground one has already gained, and certainly not losing ground.
+The drive to achieve involves forward motion, in moving from here to there,.
+The objective of such advancement is to find oneself in a better place there than one was in here.
+Men pride themselves in and honor one another for achievement, for to achieve is to succeed, Achievement means not failing.
+For some, simply avoiding failure qualifies as achievement (think: participation awards) but for most, achievement involves actually gaining ground, not merely maintaining the ground one is already on.
+Losing ground, willingly or otherwise, is not considered achievement.
 To succeed is to win, not lose.
 And this idea of winning invokes a very base instinct in man, namely; rivalry.

-Consider the rivalry at work between chess players vying for the world championship.
-Consider the rivalry at work between collegiate wrestlers who compete for the state championship.
-Consider the rivalry at work between two sisters who compete for the same boyfriend.
-Consider the rivalry at work between the salesmen at a car lot who compete for salesman of the year.
-Consider the rivalry at work between sports teams who compete for a national championship.
-Consider the rivalry at work between states who compete for a large corporation’s latest manufacturing facility.
-Consider the rivalry at work between nations who want to host the next Olympics, let alone nations who want the same piece of land.
-It is all the same rivalry, whether it be the race car driver rallying for position, or the tennis pro vying for the crown, or the politician campaigning for votes, or the employee seeking a raise, or siblings wanting dad’s attention, or soldiers taking a hill.
+Consider the rivalry between chess players vying for the world championship.
+Consider the rivalry between collegiate wrestlers who compete for the state championship.
+Consider the rivalry between two sisters who compete for the same boyfriend.
+Consider the rivalry between the salesmen at a car lot who compete for the title of "Salesman of the Year."
+Consider the rivalry between sports teams who compete for a national championship.
+Consider the rivalry between states who compete for a large corporation's latest manufacturing facility and the jobs it will bring.
+Consider the rivalry between nations who want to host the next Olympic Games.
+Consider the rivalry between nations who lay claim to the same piece of land.
+It is all the same rivalry, whether it be the race car driver rallying for position, or the tennis pro vying for the crown, or the politician campaigning for votes, or the employee seeking a raise, or siblings wanting dad's attention, or soldiers taking a hill.

 The need to achieve, the need to succeed, the need to compete, the need to win is commonplace among men.
 But this is not the way of the kingdom of God.
-Our LORD Jesus says,
+Maryah Yeshu Meshika (our LORD Jesus) says:

-According to our Gospel, achievement is in hearing,
+According to our Gospel, achievement is measured by hearing the words:

-Roles are distributed to those whom God appoints regardless of the determination or acceptance of men.
-The gift of salvation, the gift of the holy Spirit and His gifts to men are just that – gifts.
+In the kingdom of God, gifts are distributed among those whom God appoints regardless of the determination or acceptance of men.
+The gift of salvation, the gift of the holy Spirit and His gifts to men are just that - gifts.
 They must never be confused with that which is earned.
 It is here that men make their greatest mistake: they wish to apply their own precepts to the kingdom of God and thus form the religions and denominations of men, each differing from the other in its own code of concepts and ordinances, yet all stem from the same seed.

 A worthwhile student acquires knowledge in an approved/accredited learning environment until some predetermined merit level is achieved.
 The newly qualified job seeker then applies for open positions within various organizations.
 Relying upon a winning combination of scholastic achievement, background, credibility, social standing and personality the employment candidate awaits a corporate decision.
 Hiring decisions may or may not be made for the same reasons the applicant believes in.
 Moving up and down the rungs of the ladder may occur within in a single organization or include multiple organizations.
 Across organizations, the tried and true process remains the same.
 From manual laborers to clergymen the world over, from generation to generation, this is the way of men.

-Using the analogy of the temple, our LORD Jesus is the chief cornerstone.
-Living stones are built into that temple It is is a spiritual temple.
+Using the analogy of the one temple, our LORD Jesus is the chief cornerstone.
+Living stones are built into that temple.
+It is a spiritual building.
 There is only one temple and, generation after generation, we are added to it until it is complete.

 The head of the man and the chief cornerstone of the temple are one and the same: our LORD Jesus.
 But each generation sees a refreshing of the parts/members of the body and the stones of the temple.
 God is making for Himself a holy habitation.
 We are added as He sees fit.
 There is order and structure - His order, His structure.
 The foundation stones of that one temple are apostles and prophets.
 Living men, not the memories of men, not even the teaching of such men, but the men themselves are these foundation stones.
 They are appointed by God, not man, with or without their consent, regardless of their so-called education, social standing or background.